rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M01_Agile_Planning_and_Portfolio_Management_with_Azure_Boards.md

     ![In the "Boards">"Sprints" window, "PUL-Web" team, select "View options" icon and click on "Work details"](images/m1/work_details_v1.png)

     > **Note**: The current sprint has a pretty limited scope.
 There are two tasks in the **To do** stage.
 At this point, neither task has been assigned.
 Both show a numeric value to the right of **Unassigned** entry representing the remaining work estimate.

 1. In the rectangle representing the **Add page for most recent tutorial**, click the **Unassigned** entry and, in the list of user accounts, select your account to assign the task to yourself.

+1. In the rectangle representing the **Add page for most recent tutorial**, click the **Unassigned** entry and, in the list of user accounts, select your account to assign the task to yourself.